-There are other Government incentives as well.
-For example, in NSW first home buyers are only eligible for the First Home Owner Grant if they purchase or build a new home.
+There are other government incentives as well that may be applicable, including the First Home Owner Grant.
 And if you're buying the property as an investment, you'll benefit from depreciation on fixtures and fittings – which can help reduce your income tax bill.

-It's worth remembering that the photos in that glossy developer's brochure aren't real – they're an artist's impression or an architect's render, and the reality could be a little different.
+It's worth remembering that the photos in that glossy developer's brochure aren't real – they're an artist's impression or an architect's render.
+In reality, the property could be quite different.

 That's why it's important to do some due diligence on the developer, architect and builder.
-Look at other buildings they've already completed and check if there have been any previous problems.
+Look at other buildings they've completed and check to see if there have been any previous problems.

-Looking at a beautifully styled development sales suite showroom is a bit like shopping at Ikea.
-It looks like a dream lifestyle on display, but you need to get out your tape measure.
-Pace out the floor plans to see how much space you're really getting.
+Looking at a beautifully styled development sales suite showroom is a bit like shopping at a furniture store - everything looks better on display.
+Get out your tape measure or pace out the floorplans to see how much space you're really getting.

 It's also smart to ask about proposed levies.
 Those resort-style facilities may sound great, but pools and gyms also need to be managed and maintained which can be quite costly.

-And finally, if you're sure this off the plan development ticks all your boxes, make sure you check the fine print in the contract.
-Things to check include:
+Finally, if you're sure this off the plan development ticks all your boxes, make sure you check the fine print in the contract.
+Things to look out for include:

-Buying off the plan can be a great option for first home buyers who need a bit more time to save but want to lock in a property purchase now.
+Buying off the plan can be an excellent option for first-home buyers who need a bit more time to save but want to lock in a property purchase now.
 It also makes sense for investors looking for a property that's easy to manage, with a low upfront deposit.
 But, as with buying any property, it pays to be informed – and you need to be confident you know exactly what you're buying.